anandijawkar/anandijawkar/README.md

 ## 📫 Get In Touch

-If you're ever interested in chatting or collaborating feel free to reach out to me on LinkedIn!
+If you're ever interested in chatting or collaborating feel free to reach out to me on LinkedIn or by email!

 - 🔗 LinkedIn: [linkedin.com/in/anandijawkar/](https://www.linkedin.com/in/anandijawkar/)
-📲 ajawkar@uwaterloo.ca
+- 📲 ajawkar@uwaterloo.ca